 2.8.
 Develop the regression models

-The responses $Y$ such as ultimate tensile strength, yield strength, percent elongation and hardness are the function of welding current, welding speed, amplitude and frequency.
+The responses Y such as ultimate tensile strength, yield strength, percent elongation and hardness are the function of peak current, base current, welding speed and pulse frequency.
 The response function can be expressed as